jamf/Replicator/README.md

 better handling of preferences as they are changed

 **v7.0.1**<br>
-prevent sleep while migrating
-fix token refresh
+prevent sleep while replicating fix token refresh

 **v7.0.0**<br>
 Redesigned UI.
 Add ability to show/hide username and password fields.
-Migrate locally created classes and delete any class.
+Replicate locally created classes and delete any class.
 Add ability to force basic authentication.

 **v6.3.0**<br>
-Add ability to utilize selective migration while using exported files as the source.
+Add ability to utilize selective replication while using exported files as the source.
 Fix crash (issue #80) when Site is selected.
 Show text while icons are being uploaded for self service policies and iOS apps.
-Fix issue with selective migration of policies.
+Fix issue with selective replication of policies.

 **v6.2.7**<br>
 Fix crash when running on a machine for the first time (#79).
-Invalidate tokens when switching servers and stop token refresh once migration competes.
+Invalidate tokens when switching servers and stop token refresh once replication competes.
 Better user experience when working with export options and the disable export only button.

 **v6.2.6**<br>
 Fix issues #77 (self service display name) and #78 (crash when checking for updates)